View on GitHub

 pd-lua is Claude Heiland-Allen’s Pd loader extension for the Lua scripting language.
 In a nutshell, it lets you program Pd objects in Lua.

-The present version has been forked from umlaeute’s repository on Debian’s Salsa server.
-It provides Lua 5.3+ compatibility, support for Purr Data (a modern flavor of Pd) and plugdata (another modern flavor of Pd which can also be run as a plug-in inside a DAW), some compilation fixes to make sure that the source builds on current systems (Linux, macOS, Windows), various bug fixes, and, last but not least, a tutorial to help you get started using pd-lua.
-Moreover, it includes the latest help and example patches which have been updated and reorganized by Alexandre Porres.
+The present version (0.8 and later) originated as a fork of the Debian 0.7.3 version maintained by IOhannes Zmölnig.
+It provides Lua 5.3+ compatibility, support for Purr Data (a modern flavor of Pd) and plugdata (another modern flavor of Pd which can also be run as a plug-in inside a DAW), some compilation fixes to make sure that the source builds on current systems (Linux, macOS, Windows), improved live-coding support, a lot of other bug fixes and improvements, and, last but not least, a tutorial to help you get started using pd-lua.

 Quick links: